1921 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Week 1: at Camp Benning

 A blocked punt proved the difference in the Gators' first win of the season over Camp Benning in Columbus, Georgia 6–0.

 In the third quarter, Camp Benning's Crist attempted punt was blocked and recovered by Florida at the 20-yard line.
 Bill Renfro ran through the tackles for seven yards on first down.
 T. Hoyt Carlton ran the remaining 13 yards to score.
 Dickson missed goal.

 The starting lineup was: Swanson (left end), Wuthrich (left tackle), Scott (left guard), Perry (center), Rosenhouse (right guard), Doty (right tackle), Duncan (right end), Renfro (quarterback), Newton (left halfback), Carlton (right halfback), Dickson (fullback).

 Week 2: Rollins

 Florida rolled up a large, 33–0 score on the Rollins Tars.
 In the fourth quarter, T. Hoyt Carlton faked a kick and ran 40 yards for the touchdown; the first of three scored by the Gators in the final period.

 The starting lineup was: Swanson (left end), Wuthrich (left tackle), H. Perry (left guard), Wilsky (center), C. Perry (right guard), Doty (right tackle), Duncan (right end), Renfro (quarterback), Beasley (left halfback), Carlton (right halfback), Newton (fullback).